pietergreyling/aztec_web3_starter/README.md

 ### The Purpose of this Learning Path, or Developer Journey
 The purpose of this tutorial repository is to provide a Web 3.0 Aztec Network getting started learning path for Web 2.0 developers who are new to working with Aztec technology and Web 3.0 in general.

-### An important note!

-I include several screenshots in this tutorial.

-These screenshots are not necessarily applicable to your own personal developer path and experience.

-However, I offer them as a general guide.
+There are several screenshots in this tutorial.
+They are not necessarily applicable to your own personal developer path and experience - they are a general guide.

 ### What is Aztec Network?
-Aztec is an open source layer 2 protocol (or network) that aims to bring scalability and privacy to Ethereum.
+Aztec is an open source layer 2 protocol (or network) which aims to bring scalability and privacy to Ethereum.
 It strives to enable affordable, private crypto payments via zero-knowledge proofs.

 ### From the [Aztec Vision](https://aztec.network/vision) website
   - [https://aztec.network/vision](https://aztec.network/vision)